jhyang13/GROMACS-Water-Ion-Transport-Polyamide-Membrane/README.md

 - Discovered shortcomings in the umbrella sampling method for predicting free energy and proposed a new computational approach to provide more accurate free energy calculations for water and ion transport through hydrated PA membranes.

-Python codes for plotting water and ion transport through a PA membrane results using GROMACS and umbrella sampling